 Oil & Gas Journal editors are pleased to receive manuscripts from new or experienced authors.
 Articles in specific petroleum-industry fields (upstream, downstream, economics, for example) should be submitted directly to the responsible section editor.
 Each is listed in the magazine (on p.
 3 following the Table of Contents) and on www.ogj.com.
 But any manuscript may also be sent to Editor-in-Chief Christopher E. Smith ([email protected]).
 A submission checklist provides a list of desired items.

-A submitted article should include the name, company, mailing address, telephone and telefax numbers, and e-mail address for each author.
-It should also indicate in a cover e-mail message or letter whether the article is being submitted exclusively to OGJ or has appeared in another forum (publication, conference, or seminar, for examples).
+A submitted article should include the name, company, mailing address, telephone numbers, and e-mail addresses for each author.
+It should also indicate in a cover e-mail message or letter whether the article is being submitted exclusively to OGJ or has appeared in another forum (publication, conference, or seminar, for example).

 OGJ editors evaluate a submitted manuscript based on:

 - Audience.
 The manuscript should primarily target engineers, engineering managers, scientists, planners, or analysts who are employed in operating oil and gas companies and assumed to be broadly familiar with the petroleum industry.

 - Motive.
 The manuscript should provide engineer, technical specialist readers with useful information or data, analyses, instructions, tools, calculations, comparisons, or solutions for running and maintaining oil and gas operations or for designing processes, plants, and projects.

 - Content and context.
 Manuscripts presenting products or services (including computer programs, simulations, etc.) must include the contexts of actual operations with technical specifics and detailed results.

 Please note the following are NOT considered technical articles:

 - Simple descriptions of products and services, new or existing, and their benefits.